SMS Gefion (1843): Danish service

 Gefion was commissioned on 6 May 1844.
 On her first voyage, starting on 23 May, she took the crown prince, the future Frederick VII of Denmark, to the Faroe Islands, then went to the Mediterranean and Morocco, finally taking on board works of art by the late sculptor Bertel Thorvaldsen in Livorno.
 On November 16, she arrived back in Copenhagen with them.
-In 1846, again with the crown prince on board, she visited Funchal and Cadiz.
+In 1846, again with the crown prince on board, she visited Funchal and Cádiz.

 In mid-May 1848, Gefion was equipped for the Schleswig-Holstein War.
 Until the end of October 1848, she and other ships blockaded the mouth of the Elbe.
 After the armistice expired in 1849, she was part of the Danish fleet (7 ships with 147 guns together) that was to fight down the beach batteries (three batteries with 16 guns together) at Eckernförde.

 In the engagement at Eckernförde on 5 April 1849, the shelling of the coastal batteries at Eckernförde succeeded in forcing the frigate's crew to surrender.
 She had commenced the attack at about 7:00 in the morning, but due to unfavorable wind conditions was only maneuverable with towing assistance from the steamer Geiser.
 At about 8:00, the towing cables were cut by shelling.
 All further attempts to tow the ship failed due to the shelling.
 Anchored near the beach, the ship was unable to leave the bay again due to the unfavorable wind under fire and surrendered at about 6:00 in the evening.
 After the abandonment of the heavily damaged frigate, the ship was initially taken under the then neutral Prussian flag until the question of ownership was finally clarified, but had already been renamed SMS Eckernförde.
 On September 12, 1850, the Danes attempted to recapture ger, which had been repaired in Eckernförde harbor.
 When this failed, an attempt was made to destroy her by setting her on fire.
 The ship would have been lost had the crew obeyed the order of the English captain and abandoned the ship.
 However, First Officer Thaulow and Second Officer Neynaber refused the order to abandon ship and were able to save the ship with the support of the entire crew.